thoherr/smart.city.kempten/README.md

 # smart.city.kempten

-This repository contains the source code for a couple of microcontrollers, sensors and other ICs implementing a digital twin of the City of Kempten (Allgäu) as a LEGO model.
+This repository contains the source code for a couple of microcontrollers, sensors and other ICs implementing a digital twin of the [Smart City Kempten (Allgäu)](https://smartes.kempten.de/) as a LEGO model.

 The model was built by Marius Herrmann (https://steponabrick.com,